monodop/cs430-proj4-raycaster/README.md

 The provided make file provides only a few targets

 #### build
-Cleans and then builds ppmrw in the project root's /bin/ directory.
+Cleans and then builds raycast in the project root's /bin/ directory.
 ```
 make build
 ```

-#### ppmrw
+#### raycast
-Builds ppmrw in the project root's /bin/ directory.
+Builds raycast in the project root's /bin/ directory.
 This target will fail if the /bin/ or /obj/ directories do not exist.
 This target also does not clean these folders.
 ```
 make raycast
 ```